Sam Bankman-Fried found guilty on all counts as jury returns swift verdict

 “This case has always been about lying, cheating, and stealing, and we have no patience for it,” Williams continued.

-The jury reportedly deliberated for just over four hours in the case after being ordered to stay after hours by the judge in the case.
+The jury reportedly deliberated for just over four hours in the case after being ordered to stay after hours by the judge.

-CEO of the Crypto Council for Innovation Sheila Warren told The Hill that Bankman-Fried’s case “was always about fraud, and this outcome confirms that the jury understood who and what was on trial here.”
+Sheila Warren, CEO of the Crypto Council for Innovation, told The Hill that Bankman-Fried’s case “was always about fraud, and this outcome confirms that the jury understood who and what was on trial here.”

 “The jury heard evidence that Sam Bankman-Fried was out for himself, and that’s reflected in the verdict,” Warren said.
 “This case serves as a reminder that rules that have existed for a long time created a path to accountability for these crimes.”

-Following the collapse of FTX cryptocurrency exchange last year, Bankman-Fried was arrested in the Bahamas last December and is facing charges for wire fraud, conspiracy to commit wire fraud, securities fraud, money laundering and conspiracy to make unlawful political contributions and defraud the Federal Election Commission.
+Following the collapse of FTX cryptocurrency exchange last year, Bankman-Fried was arrested in the Bahamas last December and faced charges for wire fraud; conspiracy to commit wire fraud; securities fraud; money laundering; and conspiracy to make unlawful political contributions and defraud the Federal Election Commission.

-Bankman-Fried took the stand starting last week, testifying in front of just the trial judge and lawyers on Thursday and the jury on Friday.
+Bankman-Fried took the stand starting last week, testifying in front of just the trial judge and lawyers Thursday, and the jury Friday.

-Prosecutors began cross-examining Bankman-Fried in front of the jury on Monday, bringing up his public statements before and after FTX filed for bankruptcy last year when it could not process the billions in withdrawals, according to The Associated Press.
+Prosecutors began cross-examining Bankman-Fried in front of the jury Monday, bringing up his public statements before and after FTX filed for bankruptcy last year, when it could not process the billions in withdrawals, according to The Associated Press.

 “My hope is that we can turn the focus to the victims here rather than continuing to give airtime to the latest person who committed one of the oldest crimes on the books: fraud,” Warren said.